News

 Laura and I will be mentoring teams developing civil society applications at the Eastern Partnership Civil Society Online Hackathon.

 New blocking rules!
-On 13th May 2020, Laura blocked one blocker blockers, fixed five sites and blocked two new trackers.
+Laura blocked one blocker blocker, fixed five sites and blocked two new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.

 A happy ending to the Better Blocker saga